AUNGSWANOOgit/AI_Travel_Assistant/README.md

 # AI Travel Assistant

-A collection of Python scripts demonstrating how to work with different APIs using simple requests.
+A collection of Python scripts demonstrating how to work with different APIs to make an AI Travel Assistant using simple requests.

 ## Available APIs